georgednu/tugas_akhir/README.md

-# Description
+# Power Hardware-in-the-loop
-Power Hardware-in-the-loop is a method of testing power converter circuits by emulating the circuit using the mathematical model of the circuit.
+Power Hardware-in-the-loop (PHIL) is a method of testing power converter circuits by emulating the circuit using the mathematical model of the circuit.
+This project specifically implements PHIL for DC-DC Converter control system testing.
+The implementation is targeted on the Eclypse Z7 platform which is equipped with the Zynq-7000 series SoC.
 This project utilizes the state space equation of the circuit as a lightweight model for the circuit.

 $$
 \dot{x} = A x + B u